emuise/code-structProdSem/scripts/manuscript/manuscript.md

 DHIs, with positive loadings for the cumulative and minimum DHIs, and negative loadings for the variation DHI.
 As such, we identified the RDA1 axis as representing overall productivity.
-The overall productivity axis had similar loadings (between 0.24-0.27) for all modelled forest structural attributes and canopy cover.
-Canopy height had a smaller loading (0.1), while structural complexity was negatively correlated with the overall productivity axis.
+The overall productivity axis had similar loadings (between 0.26-0.28) for all modelled forest structural attributes and canopy cover.
+Canopy height had a smaller loading (0.13), while structural complexity was negatively correlated with the overall productivity axis.
 RDA2 explained much less of the variation in the DHIs.
-RDA2 had a large positive loading on the minimum DHI (0.55), with negative loadings on the cumulative (-0.19) and variation (-0.39) DHIs.
-Due to the minimum and variation having the most influence on RDA2, we identified it as a seasonality axis.
-Canopy cover and structural complexity had the strongest (albeit negative; -0.17 and -0.08, respectively) loadings on the seasonality axis (@fig-rda-var A).
+RDA2 had a large negative loading on the minimum DHI (-0.47), with smaller, positive loadings on the cumulative (0.26) and variation (0.29) DHIs.
+Due to the minimum DHI having the largest influence on RDA2, we identified it as a seasonality axis.
+Canopy cover and structural complexity had the strongest (0.18 and 0.08, respectively) loadings on the seasonality axis (@fig-rda-var A).
-Variation partitioning highlighted that the majority of the explained variation in the DHIs was due to the primary forest structural attributes (canopy cover, canopy height, and structural complexity; 9% variation explained).
-The overlap between primary and modelled attributes was 3.5%, and the modelled attributes explained 3.2% of the variation on their own (@fig-rda-var B).
+Variation partitioning highlighted that the majority of the explained variation in the DHIs was due to the primary forest structural attributes (canopy cover, canopy height, and structural complexity; 7.7% variation explained).
+The overlap between primary and modelled attributes was 4.2%, and the modelled attributes explained 3.4% of the variation on their own (@fig-rda-var B).

 ::: {.cell}